 Bobtail Liability Insurance VS Non-Trucking Liability Insurance

 Do you still need bobtail liability insurance if you have non-trucking liability insurance?
 The short answer is that it depends.

-Unladen liability insurance is a newer policy offered for truckers that combines the coverage of both bobtail liability and non-trucking liability and is offered at insurance companies that specialize in commercial trucking.
+Unladen liability insurance is a newer policy offered for truckers that combines the coverage of both bobtail liability and non-trucking liability.
+Insurance companies that specialize in commercial trucking will offer this coverage.

 Additional Types Of Liability Insurance